ckan/ckanext-xloader/README.rst

 Upgrading from DataPusher
 -------------------------

-To upgrade from DataPusher to Express Loader:
+To upgrade from DataPusher to XLoader:

-1. Install Express Loader as above, including running the xloader worker.
+1. Install XLoader as above, including running the xloader worker.

 2. If you've not already, change the enabled plugin in your config - on the ``ckan.plugins`` line replace ``datapusher`` with ``xloader``.